10 Really Fun Games To Play On A Charter Bus

 - One, two, three… flip over the card that is on the top of your deck.
 The player with the higher card wins the round and takes both cards to add to their hand.

 - Have the same card when you flipped it over?
 This means war.
 Place three more cards face down on your seat out of your deck.
-Flip over a fourth card, whoever has the higher card wins all cards from the round.
-If you do not have enough cards to play the war, the player must turn their last card face-up.
+Flip over a fourth card.
+Whoever has the higher card wins all cards from the round.
+If you do not have enough cards to play War, the player must turn their last card face-up.